Learn how to make a sock gnome with just a few simple supplies. Get tips, fun examples, and make your own gnome in just 20 minutes.

 Filler for Gnome Body

 There are two types of filler when making a sock gnome.
-The first is something heavy and can be dry beans, uncooked rice, or plastic beads.
+The first is something heavy and can be dry beans, uncooked rice, or plastic beads (suggested if selling or storing).
 Use anything which gives the gnome some stability.

 The second type of filler is polyfill fiber used for making stuffed animals and shaped pillows.
 You can get it on Amazon here or at any craft store.